How Long Does a Small Claims Case Take to Resolve? A Realistic Timeline

 How Courts Assign Hearing Dates

 Once your claim is filed and the court processes it, a hearing date is assigned.
-In most jurisdictions, this falls somewhere between 30 and 70 days after filing.
+In most jurisdictions, this falls between 30 and 70 days after filing.

-The gap depends heavily on where you are.
+The gap depends on where you are.
 A small county courthouse with a light caseload might schedule you in under four weeks.
 A busy urban court is a different story.

-How Long Does the Hearing Itself Actually Take
+How Long Does the Hearing Itself Take

 How Filing Method Affects Case Processing Time